thearn/github-auto-tools/README.md

 - `src/__init__.py`
 - an empty Wing IDE project file

-Each of these files can be templated with repo information using `github_clonetools/default_files.py`.
+These files can be templated with repo-specifc information (or however else you'd like) using the methods in `github_clonetools/default_files.py`.
 Individual default files can be added/removed to the script behavior by editing the method `write_default_files` in `github_clonetools/clonetools.py`.